tesolchina/PoetryAI/Manuscript/Preliminary_Results_Essay_Restructured.md

 A Room B participant articulated this tension poignantly: "It felt more true and emotional before the AI.
 After it became more formulaic and didn't really capture it... good poem in the traditional sense, but I wish it was less structurally rigid."
 This observation illuminates how Type B interactions, while pedagogically accessible and immediately satisfying, may inadvertently undermine the very creative authenticity learners seek to achieve.

-**Pedagogical Implications:**

-The findings suggest that Type B interactions maximize immediate pedagogical comfort while simultaneously minimizing creative agency.
-Low-temperature parameters (0.3/0.4) generate heavy Type B concentration (35%) that participants find helpful in the moment yet ultimately alienating to their authorial identity.
-In contrast, high-temperature parameters (0.8/0.9) achieve a more balanced ecosystem—maintaining substantial Type B support (45%) for scaffolding while introducing significant Type C discovery opportunities (35%)—thereby enabling both structured guidance and authentic co-creation.
+Low-temperature parameters (0.3/0.4) generate heavy Type B concentration (35%) that participants find helpful yet ultimately alienating.
+High-temperature parameters (0.8/0.9) achieve better balance—maintaining Type B support (45%) while introducing Type C opportunities (35%)—enabling both guidance and co-creation.

 ### 3.3 Finding 3: Type C Enables Creative Transformation

-Analysis of high-temperature chat transcripts revealed that Type C (Surprise Harvest) interactions functioned as pivotal transformative moments in the creative process, introducing unexpected possibilities that fundamentally altered participants' creative trajectories.

-A striking example emerged from Room C, where the AI suggested to one participant: "Would using some found aspects such as citations help highlight the gravity?"
-This unexpected proposition introduced the **found poetry technique**—an advanced literary strategy the participant had not previously considered.
-Rather than simply correcting or exemplifying, the AI expanded the participant's creative repertoire through genuine surprise.
+Type C (Surprise Harvest) interactions functioned as pivotal transformative moments.
+A striking example from Room C: the AI suggested "Would using some found aspects such as citations help highlight the gravity?"
+This introduced the **found poetry technique**—an advanced strategy the participant had not considered, expanding their creative repertoire through genuine surprise.

-Another Room C participant described how "the AI reframed the entire interaction from poetry construction to therapeutic creative expression," illustrating Type C's capacity to transform not merely the poem but the fundamental purpose and meaning of the creative activity itself.

-**Striking Contrast:** Chat transcripts from Room B (low-temperature) contained no comparable Type C moments.
-Instead, interactions remained confined to predictable patterns: Type B exemplar provision (AI offering 2-4 line options such as "Here are a few options based on your dream...") and Type A minor corrections.
-The absence of unexpected creative pivots resulted in qualitatively different collaborative experiences.

-This experiential difference manifested vividly in participants' language during panel discussion.
-Room B participants characterized the AI using mechanical metaphors—"just following instructions"—while Rooms C and D participants employed relational language—"warm-hearted," "like a very good friend."
-These contrasting metaphors reflect fundamentally different collaborative modes: technical assistant versus creative partner.
+Chat transcripts from Room B (low-temperature) contained no comparable Type C moments.
+Interactions remained confined to Type B exemplar provision ("Here are a few options based on your dream...") and Type A corrections.
+Room B participants characterized the AI using mechanical metaphors—"just following instructions"—while Rooms C and D used relational language—"warm-hearted," "like a very good friend."

 ### 3.4 Finding 4: Interaction Type Differences Are Observable to Learners